losandes/supposed/README.md

 * `inject` {any} - when present this object will be available to tests via `suite.dependencies`.
 If your test files `module.exports = (suite, dependencies) => {}`, this object will also be passed as the second argument to your exported function.
 * `givenSynonyms` {string[]} - an array of words to be used in place of "given|arrange"
 * `whenSynonyms` {string[]} - an array of words to be used in place of "when|act|topic"
+* `exit` {function} - By default, the runner will `process.exit(1)` if any tests fail.
+This is to support normal behavior with CI, or git pre-commit, and pre-push hooks.
+You can override this by providing your own exit function

 > If neither `reporter`, nor `reporters` are present, the `default` reporter will be used